ifpen/chalk-it/documentation/taipy_docs/wdg/wdg-plots.md

 ﻿# Plots

-Plots in Chalk'it lite may be made with the following widget types:
+Plots in Taipy Designer may be made with the following widget types:

 * Python-based plots are available using [Plolty Python](https://plotly.com/python/) or [Matplotlib](https://matplotlib.org/)
 * Simplified usage (array actuators) is available for [Plotly line](#plotly-line), [Plotly bar](#plotly-bar) or [Plotly pie](#plotly-pie).
 Otherwise, use the [Plotly Python generic](#plotly-python-generic) for a complete Plotly options and configurations